List of England Test cricket records: Umpiring records

 Dickie Bird stood as an umpire in 66 matches, a former Test record, and is now the fifth most experienced English umpire behind David Shepherd, Richard Kettleborough, Ian Gould and Richard Illingworth.

 Most matches umpired

 An umpire in cricket is a person who officiates the match according to the Laws of Cricket.
 Two umpires adjudicate the match on the field, whilst a third umpire has access to video replays, and a fourth umpire looks after the match balls and other duties.
 The records below are only for on-field umpires.

 Aleem Dar of Pakistan holds the record for the most Test matches umpired with 145.
-Dar set the record in December 2019 overtaking West Indian Steve Bucknor's mark of 128 matches.
-They are followed by South Africa's Rudi Koertzen who officiated in 108.
-The most experienced Englishman is Richard Kettleborough who is sixth on the list with 93 Test matches umpired.
+The most experienced English umpire is Richard Kettleborough, who is currently fifth on the list.